andersonopt/website/content/blog/product-release-notes-4-15-20.md

 Shapefile exports now include geo analysis constraint map layers as well as more attribute data for parcels and geo analysis hazards.

-* To export a project as a shapefile, click 'menu' on the map toolbar
+* To export a project as a shapefile, click 'menu' on the map toolbar.
-* Select 'Export shapefile'
+* Select 'Export shapefile'.
-* The shapefile will automatically download to your browser once it's completed
+* The shapefile will automatically download to your browser once it's completed.

 ![](/images/Export_shapefile.png)